Skip to content

 }

 The geometry of this feature indicates the location where the driver entered this remark.
-The properties contain the time as well as the Remark text.
+The properties contain the time as well as the remark TEXT.

 Get the Status of a Ride